 We eat lunch at the 2-star Michelin restaurant, Chalet de la Forêt, located at the edge of the Sonian Forest of European beeches and oaks.
-With Erik Dhont, we take the aperitif in the structured vegetable garden that he designed for chef Pascal Devalkeneer.
-It features local varieties such as plum trees, mirabelle plum trees and apple trees.
+With Erik Dhont, we take an aperitif in the structured vegetable garden that he designed for chef Pascal Devalkeneer.
+It features local varieties such as mirabelle plum and apple trees.

 Durbuy - 2 nights